Montana-Media-Arts/MART341WebDesign/_docs/topic-04/03-empty-elements/page-03.md

 <div class="divider-heading"></div>

 A **horizontal rule** is a line that runs across the browser window.
-These can be used to visually differentiate content in a document.
+These can be used to differentiate content in a document visually.

 <div class="code-heading">
   <span class="html">HTML</span>